SSPENELOPE/react-weatherapp/README.md

 ## Bugs
 - Seach time while querying the embedded json is taking quite awhile on the live web page, this was not the case for the development server.
 I will investigate further into this after I make more progress on main features fo the application
 - No media queries yet, resizing the screen will not alter shapes and sizes yet.
 Will be fixed towards the end of the project
-- As of right now if you type in a city that openweathermap does not have data for, the current data will persist for whichever accurate city you previously searched that is stored.
-I will add prevention and error handling for this when I have time to retrace back to the calls.
+- Error handeling for the improper city search has been implemented.
+Still refining it
+- Sometimes when a user submits the search for a city, the suggestions array will not be cleared and the suggestions list will persist.
+Im not sure what is causing it, I will look into at a later date.

 ### Contribution/questions
 - For anything regarding this category you can email me at SSEPENLOPE23@gmail.com